pm-lab-polito/EnvForDigitalProjectDelivery/project-management-api/README.md

 # Project Management API

 Every endpoint and specification is not final, it may change until the development is complete.
-For more details about endpoints
+For more details about endpoints run FastApi then read the docs at 127.0.0.1/docs

 ## API Endpoints